Magnetic Variation (MagVar) Calculator

 Depending on your version of Windows and your settings, it should open a similar window to the one shown on the left.
 The 'Help' feature provides clear instructions for its use.
 The calculated MagVar will appear in the window under 'Declination', indicated by the yellow shading.

-Due to the unpredictable, changing nature of Earth's magnetic field, it is only good for the four years following the year shown on the window header.
-In this case, until end of 2019.
-A revised World Magnetic Model is due in 2020.
+Due to the unpredictable, changing nature of Earth's magnetic field, the World Magnetic Model is usually revised every 5 years, and good for the 4 years following the year shown on the window header.
+However, recent unexpected rapid changes in the magnetic field have necessitated interim revisions of the model.
+The most recent revision is dated 2019-02-04.